-6. Specific Safeguarding Issues:
+6. Specific Safeguarding Issues

-There are specific issues that have become critical issues in Safeguarding that Schools will endeavor to ensure ALL their Staff and Governors are familiar with; having processes in place to identify, report, monitor and which are included within teaching:
+There are specific issues that have become critical issues in Safeguarding that Schools will endeavour to ensure ALL their Staff and Governors are familiar with; having processes in place to identify, report, monitor and which are included within teaching:

 - Bullying including cyber bullying

 - Child Sexual Exploitation (CSE)

+- Child criminal exploitation (CCE)

 - Children missing from Education

+- County lines

-- Domestic Violence
+- Domestic Abuse

-- Drugs
+- Substance abuse

 - Fabricated or induced illness

-- Child criminal exploitation county lines

 - Children with family members in prison

 - Faith abuse

 - Female Genital Mutilation (FGM)

 - Forced Marriage

 - Gangs and Youth Violence

 - Gender based violence/Violence against women and girls (VAWG)

 - Hate

-- Mental Health
+- Mental Health of parents and children

 - Homelessness

-- So called 'Honour-based' violence
+- So called 'Honour-based' abuse

-- Peer on peer abuse
+- Child on child abuse (previously known as peer on peer)

 - Sexual violence and sexual harassment between children in schools

 - Private Fostering

 - Preventing Radicalisation

-- Online abuse/Sexting
+- Online abuse including nude or semi-nude images

 - Teenage Relationship abuse

 - Trafficking

 - Missing children and vulnerable adults

 - Child sexual abuse within the family

 - Poor parenting, particularly in relation to babies and young children

+- Serious violence

+- Cyber crime

-ADMAT will incorporate signs of abuse and specific safeguarding issues into briefings, staff induction training, and ongoing development training to all Staff and Governors.
-Annex A of KCSIE (September 2018) provides more detail on the following:
+The School will incorporate signs of abuse and specific safeguarding issues into briefings, staff induction training, and ongoing development training to all Staff and Governors.
+Annex A of KCSIE (September 2023) provides more detail on the following:

-6.1: Child Sexual Exploitation (CSE)
+6.1 Child Sexual Exploitation (CSE)

 Child Sexual Exploitation is a form of child sexual abuse.
 It occurs where an individual or group take advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b)for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
-Child sexual exploitation does not always involve physical contact, it can also occur through the use of technology.
+Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.
 (DfE Child Sexual Exploitation February 2017).